Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/migration.md

 Due to the incompatibility between UTP 2.0 and UTP 1.X, you must either ensure that you either update clients and servers simultaneously or disallow older clients from connecting to updated servers.
 Alternatively, you can provide different endpoints for UTP 1.X and 2.0 servers to smooth the transition while older clients are updated.

-The breaking changes introduced in UTP 2.0 improve bandwidth efficiency, simplify the protocol, and lay the foundations for better forward compatibility.
+These breaking changes introduced in UTP 2.0 improve bandwidth efficiency, simplify the protocol, and lay the foundations for better forward compatibility.

 ## Custom network interfaces